serverless/boilerplates/aws-python-flask-api/README.md

 <!--
 title: 'Serverless Framework Python Flask API on AWS'
-description: 'This template demonstrates how to develop and deploy a simple Python Flask API running on AWS Lambda using the traditional Serverless Framework.'
+description: 'This template demonstrates how to develop and deploy a simple Python Flask API running on AWS Lambda using the Serverless Framework.'
 layout: Doc
-framework: v2
+framework: v4
 platform: AWS
 language: Python
 priority: 2
 authorLink: 'https://github.com/serverless'
-authorName: 'Serverless, inc.'
+authorName: 'Serverless, Inc.'
 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

 # Serverless Framework Python Flask API on AWS

-This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the traditional Serverless Framework.
+This template demonstrates how to develop and deploy a simple Python Flask API service running on AWS Lambda using the Serverless Framework.

 ## Anatomy of the template